 Word on the street is Artie tastes great when boiled and served with a side of melted butter, too.

-2. Handsome Dan is Such a Good Boy
+2. Handsome Dan

 Live mascots are very popular among the relevant universities — while Uga, the Georgia Bulldog has its own eclectic and exciting history, it’s the good boy from Yale University who has the longest lineage behind him.

 The first Handsome Dan was born 1889, although where exactly he came from is disputed between a New Haven, Connecticut breeder and a blacksmith.